vinceimbat/vinceimbat/content/walking as jiyu shukyo.md

 tags:
   - thoughts
   - seedlings
+sr-due: 2024-07-30
+sr-interval: 1
+sr-ease: 227
 ---
+[[Walking]] is continuous movement.
+Because of this, it is both metaphor and physical manifestation of [[jiyu shukyo|jiyū shūkyō's]] commitment: an active faith to the unity of being that requires deep listening and openness to change.

-Walking is continuous movement.
-It is both a metaphor and an embodiment of jiyu shukyo.
-By engaging in a practice like the contemporary derive which asks you to intentionally see the world differently, walking could help you embody this sense of positionlessness or if you want positionfulness.
+Done intentionally, walking easily becomes a platform for observation, thought, and even some writing.
+By engaging in a practice like the contemporary [[derive]] that requires a radical and new way of seeing the world, walking could help one embody a sense of positionlessness, which is actually positionfulness.

-Walking means multiple views, grounded views.
-Important to cast a wider net to things we consume: read, listen to, watch.
+Because of its nature, walking is a critical component of [[my poetics]] and my pursuit of [[my quest]].

+# Unsorted

+Using walking to capture this subject involves capturing it in the perspective of a moving self that either walks in nature alone, walks across society, or walks across society in nature.

 I shouldn't look at other people in just one perspective.